bioinformatics-group/bioinformatics-singularity/README.md

 # bioinformatics-singularity
 The software we use to run things in our lab.
 Some of the software is older than what is available to be consistent with other publications.

+# Building the Image
+`singularity build --sandbox <PathToBasedir>/image Singularity` This builds the image as a directory structure that you can go into.
+You can work in this in writable mode if you need to tweak (or even from outside singularity).

+`singularity build <PathToBasedir>/bioinformatics-singularity.simg <PathToBasedir>/image
+This builds the image as a squashfs formatted image, suitable for putting on environments where people will/run use it in a fixed form.

+# Running the Image
 To run it with out pre-built image, you just call:

 ```singularity shell https://tootsuite.encs.concordia.ca/singularity-images/bioinformatics-singularity.simg```